Bhat-Gurunandan/ajeeb-goa/markdown/05_chapter-5.md

 > till 1750’s.
 The grant of villages to the Kshatriyas led to the
 > decline of the village community system in the New Conquests, for
 > these donees were not interested in agrarian operation as the early
-> settlers were.”
+> settlers were.”*

 This is precisely the reason, in Goa, we find today big landlords owning the villages, especially Deshprabhu and Desai in Pernem, Ranes in Sattari, Dempo in Tiswadi etc, who were the tax collectors, as well as a vassal (Mandalika) like Sondekar owning huge tracts of land in Tiswadi, Ponda, Canacona, and Dharbandora talukas.
-We also find Brahmin bhatkars (landlords) ruling Communidades while some Kshatriya sardars are also landlords and gaonkars, who also rule through the temple committees.
+We also find Brahmin *Bhatkars* (landlords) ruling Communidades while some Kshatriya sardars are also landlords and *Gaunkars*, who also rule through the temple committees.
 It simply did not matter to them which dynasty ruled, since they were the actual rulers of all these dynasties and feudatories for over 2000 years.